-For automatic start-up the low-voltage EN pin can be connected to VIN through a $100k\Omega$ resistor.
-Its large hysteresis band makes EN useful for simple delay and timing circuits.
+For automatic start-up, the low-voltage EN pin must be connected to VIN with a $100k\Omega$ resistor.
 EN can be externally pulled to VIN by adding a resistor-capacitor delay (R{EN} and C{EN} in Figure 2).
-Calculate the delay time using EN's internal threshold where switching operation begins.
+Calculate the delay time using EN's internal threshold where switching operation begins (1.2V, typical).

-An external MOSFET can be added to implement digital control of EN when no system voltage above 2V is available (Figure 3).
+An external MOSFET can be added to implement digital control of EN (Figure 3).
 In this case, a $100k\Omega$ pull-up resistor, R{EN}, is connected between VIN and the EN pin.
 MOSFET Q1 will be under logic control to pull down the EN pin.
 To prevent enabling circuit when VIN is smaller than the VOUT target value or some other desired voltage level, a resistive voltage divider can be placed between the input voltage and ground and connected to EN to create an additional input under voltage lockout threshold (Figure 4).